discordjs/guide/guide/commando/first-command.md

 const { Command } = require('discord.js-commando');
 ```

 Commands are classes exported with `module.exports`.
-So let's create the class and set `module.exports` to it.
+Create the class and set `module.exports` to it.
 You will also set a bunch of options here, which I'll explain below.

 ```js
 module.exports = class MeowCommand extends Command {